Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 #27 Phoenix Zoo

-Getting wild at the Phoenix Zoo is one of the best family things to do in Phoenix.
-The zoo, which is located on the east side of the city near Tempe, is open year-round, with special events during the summer (Cruise the Zoo) and winter (ZooLights).
+Getting wild at the zoo is one of the best family things to do in Phoenix.
+Despite the heat, the site is open year-round, with special events during the summer (Cruise the Zoo) and winter (ZooLights).

-Home to more than 3,000 animals (favorites are the lions, orangutans and giraffes), the zoo habitats are separated into sections: Africa Trail, Arizona Trail, Tropics Trail and the Children’s Trail.
-Buy your tickets in advance
+Home to more than 3,000 animals, the habitats are separated into sections: Africa Trail, Arizona Trail, Tropics Trail and the Children’s Trail.
+Buy tickets in advance

 #28 Wildlife Zoo

-The Wildlife World Zoo, Aquarium and Safari Park is another one of the fun activities in Phoenix that is spectacularly wild!
-The expansive zoo is located on the west side of Phoenix – and visitors can easily spend an entire day at the park.
+The Wildlife World Zoo, Aquarium and Safari Park is another fun activities!
+The expansive space is located on the west side of Phoenix – and visitors can easily spend an entire day at the park.

 The Wildlife Zoo houses 6,000 animals – many of which are exotic or endangered.
 Guests can take in educational shows, feed the giraffes, touch the stingrays and take a plunge on the log water ride.